RezenBoy/RezenBoy/README.md

 **Full Stack Developer | Building Secure & Reliable Systems**

-I'm a developer based in India with a passion for creating robust, secure applications that deliver peace of mind.
-I believe in writing clean code, following best practices, and continuously evolving with the technology landscape.
+A developer from India, passionate about building secure and stable software that just works.<br>
+I write clean, maintainable code that helps people focus on what truly matters — not the bugs.

 ---